redtexts/texts/goldner_1991_bordiga_community.md

 development regime, and that its **economics**, codified in the Leninist theory of imperialism, were also the economics of that stratum.
-It is not real Marxism, because it tends to replace analyses of relations and forces of production with (ultimately Duehringian) analyses of "force".
+It is not real Marxism, because it tends to replace analyses of relations and forces of production with (ultimately Dühringian) analyses of "force".
 From Lenin and Bukharin via Baran and Sweezy to Bettelheim and Amin to Pol Pot (recognizing tremendous discontinuity and degeneration but also continuity) the "monopoly capital" theory is the theory of state